 The process will actually make you far more knowledgeable on the capabilities of the industry’s leading HR systems, and more able to decide which solution best meets your company’s needs.

-Ignoring future needs
+2. Ignoring your future needs

 By focusing on your current requirements, you may inadvertently overlook the future needs of your business which can reduce the useful lifespan of the HR technology you choose.